wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Traffic Violations And Infractions Be Expunged/Sealed In Wisconsin?

 It depends.
 Wisconsin courts generally deny requests to seal or expunge traffic felonies and misdemeanors that resulted in a conviction.
-However, if the petitioner was acquitted or the charges were dismissed, the court will consider the request to seal.
+However, if the petitioner was acquitted or the charges were dismissed, the court may consider the request to seal.

-Meanwhile, penalty points from traffic infractions remain on a driver’s license for five (5) years.
-A driver may apply for point reduction once in three (3) years to take 3 points off their license.
+Meanwhile, penalty points for traffic infractions remain on a driver’s license for five (5) years.
+A driver may apply for a point reduction once in three (3) years to take 3 points off their license.
 This involves completing an approved traffic safety course and fulfilling other specific requirements specific to the driver.

 • Criminal Records